In Memory of Dave Dent

 Please keep an eye on the Website / Facebook Page / LBW NEWS for when the Brisk Walks will restart.

 We all know that walking is good for us but brisk walking is even better!
 Brisk walking has been defined as walking at 4 mph.
 Although originally we tried to stick to that definition, we have found it better if each person walks at a pace faster than normal but one that is still comfortable for them.

 Who Organises it?

-Liverpool Brisk Walkers was started by Dave Dent a member of Liverpool Ramblers’ Association when the original Brisk Walks organised by Liverpool Park Rangers were discontinued.
-Dave is ably assisted by Jean Flaherty.
+Liverpool Brisk Walkers was started by Dave Dent, a member of the Ramblers’ Association, when the original Brisk Walks organised by Liverpool Park Rangers were discontinued.
+Sadly, Dave passed away on 21st December 2014.